joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 5. KMS incurred the most shipping cost using which shipping method?

-* **Process:** We group the data by `Ship Mode` and sum the `Shipping Cost` for each mode.
-Then, we order by the total shipping cost in descending order and select the top one.
+* **Process:** I group the data by `Ship Mode` and sum the `Shipping Cost` for each mode.
+Then, I order by the total shipping cost in descending order and select the top one.
 * **SQL Query:**
     ```sql
     SELECT "Ship_Mode", SUM("Shipping_Cost") AS TOTAL_SHIPPING_COST